em2prashant/Yolov3-SORT_on_FLIR_Dataset/README.md

 The overall mAP obtained for 4 classes is: 0.44037 <br>
 The overall mAP obtained for the 3 dominant classes is: 0.58576 <br>

 The reason for low AP for the "Dog" class is the low presence of this class in the dataset as it is evident from the desciption of the FLIR Dataset.
+Also, this repository uses "YOLOv3 @ 608" for detecting objects as well as tracking.

 ## Dataset:
 Link: https://www.flir.in/oem/adas/adas-dataset-form/ <br>